HOSEINMONJEZY83/django-exam-app/README.md

 - Simple and user-friendly interface built with Bootstrap

-- Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-- Please make sure to update tests as appropriate.

 ## 📦 Excel Export by Teachers

 - Teachers can download an Excel file of student answers for their exams directly from their dashboard.